Level/abstract-level/README.md

 }
 ```

-Now we can use our implementation:
+Now we can use our implementation (with either callbacks or promises):

 ```js
 const db = new FakeLevelDOWN()